 Views Dataviz Module

 Drupal 7 demonstration for how to set up charts using views and the views_dataviz module.
+This module is useful for displaying data in a nicely formatted, graphical way.

 Welcome to the daily dose of Drupal, this is episode 1 and it’s basically 5 minutes everyday where we sit down and go over something Drupal related.
 Today I am going to go over how to set up and use the Views Dataviz module which takes advantage of the Google Visualization API and integrates pretty nicely with Views.